balderdashy/sails-mongo/README.md

 Visit [Models & ORM](http://sailsjs.com/docs/concepts/models-and-orm) in the docs for more information about using models, datastores, and adapters in your app/microservice.

+### sails-mongo backward compatibility

+Since the latest node mongodb drivers, the internal `connection` method now returns a client instead of a database.
+From now on, `manager` is the MongoClient.
+If you want it to return the database configured as in previous versions, set `legacyManager: true` as one of your options.

+As a fallback mechanism, the client is returned as an `_client` attribute.

+## TODO
+- Support multiple protocol
+-

 ## Compatibility